EconomicsFind a programme

 Dr Jon Eguia, (Reader), Applied microeconomic theory; Game theory; Theoretical political economy.

-Dr Francesco Giovannoni, (Reader), Auctions and mechanism design; Constitutional issues; Economic History; Microeconomics Theory; Political Economy; Politicians and bureaucrats; Signalling games; Special interests and corruption; Theoretical political economics
+Dr Francesco Giovannoni, (Professor), Auctions and mechanism design; Constitutional issues; Economic History; Microeconomics Theory; Political Economy; Politicians and bureaucrats; Signalling games; Special interests and corruption; Theoretical political economics

 Professor Paul Grout, (Professor), Competition law; Privatisation and regulation; Public-private partnerships; The public-private interface.